-Adult:
+Adult

 A single application should not exceed 5 g of Lidocaine Ointment 5%, containing 250 mg of lidocaine base (equivalent chemically to approximately 300 mg of lidocaine hydrochloride).
 This is roughly equivalent to squeezing a six (6) inch length of ointment from the tube.
 In a 70 kg adult this dose equals 3.6 mg/kg (1.6 mg/lb) lidocaine base.
-No more than one-half tube, approximately 17-20 g of ointment or 850-1000 mg lidocaine base, should be administered in any one day.
+No more than one-half tube or one-third of a jar, approximately 17-20 g of ointment or 850-1000 mg lidocaine base should be administered in any one day.